Change of Status to F-1

 Students must meet with an OIS advisor to file a Change of Status (COS).
-They have two options to choose from before requesting COS I-20 from OIS.
+They have two options to choose from before requesting COS I-20 from Graduate Admissions or OIS, depending on the situation.

 Quick Navigation

 This option requires students to file a COS within the U.S. The USCIS processing time ranges from 11 – 23 months depending on the Service Center adjudicating the application.
-The Office of Graduate Admissions (GA) will issue a “Change of Status” I-20 for this option and due to processing times, the earliest I-20 start date will be set for summer 2023.
+The Office of Graduate Admissions (GA) will issue a “Change of Status” I-20 for this option and due to processing times, the earliest I-20 start date will be set for summer 2024.
 Once the student receives the I-20, they must make an appointment with an OIS international student advisor to review the required documents for USCIS application.
-Although there is no fee for I-20 processing with USC, the USCIS fee will be approximately $460 per applicant.
+Although there is no fee for I-20 processing with USC, there is a required USCIS fee and SEVIS I-901 fee.

 Simply obtaining the I-20 does not change a student’s status to F-1.
-Students must mail their COS application packet to USCIS and receive COS approval.
+Students must submit their COS application packet to USCIS and receive COS approval.
+If you intend to submit an I-539 online, please ensure that you check your eligibility first.

 Depending on the student’s current status, enrollment at USC prior to the change of status approval may be affected in the following ways:

 • Individuals on F-2 Status: F-2 status holders are eligible to enroll in part-time studies (degree, avocational, or recreational) in the U.S but they cannot receive any paid assistantships or on-campus employment work authorizations until the COS has been approved.
-For this reason if you are a Ph.D. student, an admission and start of degree program for the fall 2022 semester will not be possible.
-Please consult with your academic department to update your admission to either summer or fall 2023.
-For students who are admitted to a program that requires full-time enrollment at the beginning of the academic program, please consult with your academic advisor to update your admission to either summer or fall 2023.
+For this reason if you are a Ph.D. student, an admission and start of degree program for the spring 2024 semester will not be possible.
+Please consult with your academic department to update your admission to either summer or fall 2024.
+For students who are admitted to a program that requires full-time enrollment at the beginning of the academic program, please consult with your academic advisor to update your admission to either summer or fall 2024.
 For more information, please visit the Department of Homeland Security’s Study in the States website.

 • Individuals on H-4, L-2, R-2 Statuses: These students can register for classes while the COS is pending but cannot receive any paid assistantships or on-campus work authorizations until the COS has been approved.